MoisesSilvaM/Cassandra-Tuning/README.md

 #Copy the workload files to the YCSB workload folder

-#create a directory called "arena"
+#Create a directory called "arena"

     $ mkdir ~/arena

-#change the experiment budget in the scenario file.
+#Change the experiment budget in the scenario file.

 #Include the default configuration uncommenting the text configurationsFile = "./configurations.txt" in scenario file.